appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 ## Deploy Using Helm

 Once you have gathered all the necessary configuration options, you can proceed with getting the Helm repository of the Appcircle and deploying the Appcircle server.
-In this example, we will use `appcircle-server` as Helm release name and install the Appcircle server into the `appcircle` namespace.
+In this example, we deploy the Appcircle server to a single namespace, using `appcircle` as the namespace and `appcircle-server` as the Helm release name.

 TODO: The repository is not working for now.
 You should package the helm repository manually, or get it from Appcircle team.
 The `helm upgrade --install` commands works with the helm package from a local file.
 - Add the Appcircle Helm repository.